Master’s in Management ’18

 Were you involved in any clubs or student groups during your time at Daniels?

 I participated in Net Impact and the Outdoor Industry club.
 As a passionate outdoorsman and business student, marrying the two topics seemed like a no brainer.
-Net Impact is a unique consulting project where students work with a company and solve real industry issues.
-The Outdoor Industry club brought in speakers and guests to talk about the growing industry and how to lead in a growing industry.
+Net Impact provides consulting projects where students work with a company and solve real industry issues.
+The Outdoor Industry club brought in guest speakers to discuss how to lead in a growing industry.

 How do you manage work-life balance while taking classes?

 I like to think of it as more a work-life integration.
-There are times when you want to go on trips or do something fun with friends.
 You can get it all done – you just have to devote some time during these outings to getting schoolwork done.

 Is there a particular class at Daniels that really stands out?